What up A Fresh Voice readers?

 There’s so much to write about.
 I mean it’s my wedding, ya know?
 But I don’t want to bore you, so I’ll leave you with a few quick facts I learned about Bahamians.

 1. Bahamian weddings are usually three hours.
 Three.
 Hours.
 Can you imagine standing up there for that long?
 That’s almost a part time shift at work!
 North Dakotans are done with their wedding ceremony in like 20 minutes.
 Black folks may stretch it to an hour (Homegoing/funeral services are a completely different story).
 Thankfully, Granddaddy kept the wedding to no more than 45 minutes.
 Because our wedding was so short by Bahamian standards, people were walking in the church as my bride and I were exiting to go to the reception.

 2. The food is amazing!!!
 I can’t rave enough about the good food I had.
 In fact, the food off the resort left such an impression that I was legitimately disappointed when I ate at the resort.
 Talk about being Americanized!
 Here’s a pic from a restaurant at the fish fry called Oh Andros.
 I highly recommend everyone go!

 I will say, The Breezes came through with our reception meal.
 That food was right!
 Here’s another pic.

 3. Driving in Nassau is an adventure in itself.
 Lots of horn honking and people pulling out in front of you.
 Bahamians drive on the opposite side of the road.
 Thus, left hand turns are easier to make.
 They also have more Japanese cars as these items are not taxed as heavily.
 Buying a car from America means you have to pay a 25-30 percent tax just got having the car on the island.

 Well, that’s it for the wedding.
-It was everyone we could have asked for and more.
+It was everything we could have asked for and more.
 Stay tuned for the honeymoon adventure!